 The “that” shows the purpose whereby Jesus took on humanity and became a High Priest.
 “Might be” is to be like.
 By this He could represent man to God properly.
 The incarnation made the possibility that Jesus would become a High Priest.

 Hebrews here for the first time introduces the idea of a High Priest.
 The High Priest was someone who interceded for others.
 The High Priest in Israel did this on the Day of Atonement, for example.
 The priesthood had both Godward and manward dimensions.

 Jesus is both a “merciful” and a “faithful” High Priest.
 This idea will be developed more fully later in the epistle.
 Hebrews, more than any other epistle, discusses Jesus’ role as High Priest.
 Mercy is a primary requisite of a priest (He 4:15).
 A person who exercises mercy must identify with the misery of someone else.
 He was also “faithful”; He was true to His office as Mediator of mercy.

 Jesus was a faithful High Priest in things pertaining to mediation toward God.

 to make propitiation for the sins of the people.

 The word “propitiation” means satisfaction.
 God must be satisfied that an adequate payment for sin has been made.
 His personal justice needed to be satisfied.
 Christ’s sacrifice was enough for Him.
-God no longer rejects man into His fellowship because He has been appeased by the blood of Christ.
+God no longer rejects man from His fellowship, because He has been appeased by the blood of Christ.

 “Make propitiation” means more than make atonement.
-To atone is to cover our sins; Jesus took out sins away completely.
+To atone is to cover our sins; Jesus took our sins away completely.

 God is completely resolved about the sin question.